 Speaking in terms of physical properties, there are a few identifying traits that help distinguish padparadschas from the rest of the pack.

 Padparadschas are typically a stunning mixture of orange and pink – a combination not seen almost anywhere else in the natural world.
 One might say the coloration of these sapphires blends that of pink lotus flowers with gorgeous orange sunsets.
-Of course, no two individual gems look the same, so the amount of orange versus pink will vary from padparadscha to padparadscha, as will how light or dark the colors are.
-Some padparadschas may even contain some areas or bands of yellow, a phenomenon referred to as color zoning, and not something to worry about.
+Of course, no two individual gems look the same, so the amount of orange versus pink will vary, as will how light or dark the colors are.
+Some stones may even contain some areas or bands of yellow, a phenomenon referred to as color zoning, and not something to worry about.
 Note that the colors will appear most vibrant when in good daylight or under fluorescent lighting (as opposed to incandescent bulbs).

 Metaphysical Healing Properties